zkranjcec/django-admin-async-upload/README.rst

 Fork Goals
 ----------

-- provide compatibility with django-storages, especially s3 storage
+- provide compatibility with django-storages, especially s3 storage (seems to work at the moment)
-- add full support for inlines (original version works well with editing existing admin inlines, but fails when new ones are added)
+- add full support for inlines (original version works well with editing existing admin inlines, but fails when new ones are added) - seems to work now, needs more testing

 Screenshot
 ----------